 Sam Ennett is currently a junior in Global Resource Systems and Environmental Science.
 He has interests in water conservation, environmental conservation, and water pollution related to modern agricultural practices and the effects they have on our society.
 He looks forward to leading an amazing group of passionate people for this coming year in IAAS.
 In his spare time Sam likes to hike, fish, and play soccer.

 Julie Perreault is a senior studying global resource systems and environmental science.
 Her original interests in anthropogenic environment change has catalyzed interest in agricultural issues, especially global water issues, including, water scarcity, access, quality and the resulting health implications.
-As the Recruitment Chair for IAAS ISU, she enjoys engaging and educating students about various agricultural and related issues.
+As the Vice President of IAAS ISU, she enjoys engaging and educating students about various agricultural and related issues.
 Julie is always up for a good conversation about everything from global agriculture and sustainable city design, to one of her many other interests such as music, traveling, good food, art, writing, and hiking.